 This is for your accommodation in the home.
 Some people will have their accommodation costs paid in full or in part by the Australian Government, while others will need to pay the accommodation price agreed with the aged care home.
-DHS will tell you which applies to you based on your income and assets assessment.
+DHS will tell you which applies to you based on your means assessment.

-fees for extra and additional services
+fees for extra services